SumudithaR/MatrixGenerator/README.md

 ## Running the tests

-1. Once the solution is built in Visual Studio, click "All Tests" under "Test" > "Run".
+1. Once the solution is built in Visual Studio, click "All Tests" under "Run" sub-menu of the "Test" menu.
 2. The "Test Explorer" window will display the output.

 ## Authors